 Check your UK National Insurance record online to find out if you have any gaps and if you’re eligible to pay voluntary contributions.

 There is no fixed retirement age for people in Ireland.
 However, if you are an employee, your retirement age will be set out in your contract of employment.
 The usual retirement age in contracts of employment is 65.

-To apply for an Irish State pension, you must be aged 66 or over.
-For more information on pensions, see 'Can I get a State pension?' below.
+To claim an Irish state pension, you must be aged 66 or over.
+For more information on pensions, see 'Can I get a state pension?' below.

 Can I bring my family with me?